tuffythejeep/alex-bloggy-blog/README.md

 I referenced code (HTML and CSS) from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my webpage, html, and css.

-No outside sources of text, html, or css were copied into my work.

 I commented and committed to my repo heavily.

-I was able to deploy without issue, once I copied all htlm and css files properly.
+I was not able to deploy without succesfully. :(

 ## License